aerrata/journal/src/content/posts/connect-to-git-client-via-ssh.md

 ---
-title: Connecting to Github via SSH
+title: Connect to Github via SSH
 description: Set up SSH to connect to your Github repository
 image:
 tags: